samtools/hts-specs/htsget.md

 The server SHOULD respond with an `InvalidInput` error if any other htsget query parameters other than `format` are specified at the same time as `class=header`.
 </td></tr>
 </table>
 </td></tr>
 <tr markdown="block"><td>

+`encryptionScheme`
+_optional_
+</td><td>

+Request data encrypted with a particular encryption scheme.

+If `encryptionScheme` is specified a 4 letter code for the encryption standard MUST be returned.
+When `c4gh` is specified, Crypt4GH payload for a particular object will be returned (if available).

+The server SHOULD reply with a `NotFound` error if the requested reference does not exist.
+</td></tr>
+<tr markdown="block"><td>